6lmalki/quiz-app/README.md

 ## 🌟 Overview

-This is a **React.js** quiz application that allows users to take a quiz, answer questions, and see their final score.
+This is a **React.js** quiz application built with **JavaScript** and **Vite**.
+It allows users to take a quiz, answer questions, and see their final score.
 The app uses a set of predefined questions and provides an interactive experience for users to test their knowledge.
-The project is built using **Vite** for fast performance and modern frontend development.
+The project leverages **Vite** for fast performance and modern frontend development.

 This project was developed with guidance from a YouTube tutorial: [React Quiz App Tutorial](https://www.youtube.com/watch?v=VMZ7lcSdVnY), which helped shape its structure and implementation.